 Nathan Geraldi, Carlos Duarte and colleagues at KAUST’s Red Sea Research Center recently noted that some published marine research papers did not match up to the CO2 level predictions outlined in the reports from the Intergovernmental Panel on Climate Change (IPCC).
 This prompted the team to investigate further.

 They outline several shortcomings in current scientific knowledge.
-Although some data exist for the impact of rising CO2 and accompanying warming in the oceans, it is stored in disparate locations and is not accessible through a central database.
+Although some data exist on the impact of rising CO2 and accompanying warming in the oceans, it is stored in disparate locations and is not accessible through a central database.
 Further, the IPCC figures for CO2 levels and predicted temperature rises relate predominately to the atmosphere and land surface, rather than to marine environments.
-Overall, the oceans grow warmer slower than the land, and this should be factored into "future ocean" studies.
+Overall, the oceans grow warmer more slowly than the land, and this should be factored into "future ocean" studies.
 Also, the IPCC regional projections currently exclude the polar regions, despite the fact that the Arctic is now warming faster than the global average.

 “Predicting the responses of marine organisms to future ocean conditions remains challenging, but it is necessary to inform potential risks and impacts,” says Duarte.
 “Experiments mimicking the conditions expected in the future are often used to quantify and assess these responses.
-However, the Achilles heel of this approach is that the experimental variables are often poorly informed, resulting in misrepresentations.”
+However, the Achilles heel of this approach is that the experimental variables are often unreliable, resulting in misrepresentations.”

 “There is currently no straightforward way for researchers to select future levels of CO2 and temperature when running experiments on marine life,” explains Geraldi.
 “Current and future conditions in any given region are variable and depend on many factors.
 Knowing that researchers need to simplify the natural variability, we wanted to provide a framework that would guide them in selecting appropriate CO2 and temperature levels for their studies.”